vuetifyjs/vuetify/packages/docs-next/src/pages/en/customization/breakpoints.md

 }
 ```

-In the next section we walk through various ways that these properties can be used within your application.

-## Usage

-Access the breakpoint service within your Vue files by using the `$vuetify` object.
-The following snippet will log the current viewport **width** to the console once the component fires the mounted lifecycle hook:
+Access these properties within Vue files by referencing `$vuetify.breakpoint.<property>`; where property coresponds to a value listed in the  [Breakpoint service](#breakpoint-service-object) object.
+In the following snippet we log the current viewport **width** to the console once the component fires the mounted lifecycle hook:

 ```html
 <!-- Vue Component -->